On the Moy-Prasad filtration: Introduction

 where $0< r_1 < r_2 < \hdots$ are real numbers depending on $x$.
 For simplicity, we assume that $r_1, r_2, \hdots$ are rational numbers.
 The quotient $G_{x,0}/G_{x,r_1}$ can be identified with the $\ov \bF_p$-points of a reductive group $\RP_x$, and $G_{x,r_i}/G_{x,r_{i+1}}$ ($i>0$) can be identified with an $\fpb$-vector space $\PV_{x,r_i}$ on which $\RP_x$ acts.

-\textbf{Results about Moy--Prasad filtrations.} We show for a large class of reductive groups $G$, which we call \good{} groups (see Definition \ref{Def-good}), that Moy--Prasad filtrations are in a certain sense (made precise below) independent of the residue-field characteristic $p$.
+\textbf{Results about Moy--Prasad filtrations.} We show for a large class of reductive groups $G$, which we call \good{} groups (see Definition \ref{Def-good}), that Moy--Prasad filtrations are in a certain sense (made precise below) independent of the residue field characteristic $p$.
 The class of \good{} groups contains reductive groups that split over a tamely ramified field extension (which is the class that many authors restrict to), as well as simply connected and adjoint semisimple groups, and products and restriction of scalars along finite separable (not necessarily tamely ramified) field extensions of any of these.
-The restriction to this (large) subclass of reductive groups is necessary as the main result (Theorem \ref{Thm-general}) fails in general.
-Given a \good{} reductive group $G$ over $K$, a rational point $x$ of the Bruhat--Tits building $\sB(G,K)$ and an arbitrary prime $q$ coprime to a certain integer $N$ that depends on the splitting field of $G$ (for details see Definition \ref{Def-good}), we construct a finite extension $K_q$ of $\bQ_q^{ur}$, a reductive group $G_q$ over $K_q$ and a point $x_q$ in $\sB(G_q,K_q)$.
+The restriction to this (large) subclass of reductive groups is necessary as the main result (Theorem \ref{Thm-general}) fails in general, see Remark \ref{Remark-failure}.
+Given a \good{} reductive group $G$ over $K$, where $K$ is a maximal unramified extension of $k$ as above, a point $x$ of the Bruhat--Tits building $\sB(G,K)$ as above, and an arbitrary prime $q$ coprime to a certain integer $N$ that depends on the splitting field of $G$ (for details see Definition \ref{Def-good}), we construct a finite extension $K_q$ of $\bQ_q^{ur}$, a reductive group $G_q$ over $K_q$ and a point $x_q$ in $\sB(G_q,K_q)$.
 To these data, one can attach a Moy--Prasad filtration as above.
 The corresponding reductive quotient $\RP_{x_q}$ is a reductive group over $\ov \bF_q$ that acts on the quotients $\PV_{x_q,r_i}$, which are identified with $\ov \bF_q$-vector spaces.
-For a given positive integer $i$, we show in Theorem \ref{Thm-general} that there exists a split reductive group scheme $\ZG$ over $\ov \bZ[1/N]$ acting on a free $\ov \bZ[1/N]$-module $\ZV$ such that the special fibers of this representation are the above constructed Moy--Prasad filtration representations of $\RP_{x_q}$ on $\PV_{x_q, r_i}$.
+For a given positive integer $i$, we show in Theorem \ref{Thm-general} that there exists a split reductive group scheme $\ZG$ over $\ov \bZ[1/N]$ acting on a free $\ov \bZ[1/N]$-module $\ZV$ such that the special fiber of this representation over $\ov \bF_q$ is the above constructed Moy--Prasad filtration representations of $\RP_{x_q}$ on $\PV_{x_q, r_i}$ for all $q$ coprime to $N$, and the special fiber over $\ov \bF_p$ is the Moy--Prasad filtration representations of $\RP_{x}$ on $\PV_{x, r_i}$.
 This allows us to compare the Moy--Prasad filtration representations for different primes.